vuejs/docs/src/guide/components/v-model.md

 </template>
 ```

-Then, `v-model="modelValue"` in the parent component will be compiled to:
+Then, `v-model="foo"` in the parent component will be compiled to:

 ```vue-html
 <!-- Parent.vue -->